CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

     }
     ...
     ```
-    >Note: The suppression in this case is just for example, this error already fixed in [CBRD-23045](http://jira.cubrid.org/browse/CBRD-23045).
+    >Note: The suppression in this case is just to give an example, this error already fixed in [CBRD-23045](http://jira.cubrid.org/browse/CBRD-23045).
+We don't need to add it to [suppression file](https://github.com/CUBRID/cubrid-testtools/blob/develop/CTP/sql/memory/default.supp).
 4. Copy the suppression to `CTP/sql/memory/default.supp` like below, then tun test again to check if it works.
     ```
     ## CBRD-22235, CBRD-22023 not a bug